The Greater Cambridge Partnership aims to accelerate housing delivery and homes for all.

-The availability and affordability of a mix of housing is vital to economic growth.
+The availability and affordability of a mix of housing are vital to economic growth.

-Across the UK we are only meeting around 50% of the demand for housing year on year, which is leading to an ever-increasing gap between house prices and average salaries across the UK.
+Across the UK, the demand for housing is not being met year on year.
+This is leading to an ever-increasing gap between house prices and average salaries across the UK.

-In Cambridge and South Cambridgeshire at least 1,700 new homes need to be built each and every year to meet our assessed needs.
-The Local Plans for Cambridge and South Cambridgeshire form the framework for development and growth in the area – this includes setting out where these new homes can be built.
+The Local Plans for Cambridge and South Cambridgeshire form the framework for development and growth in the area.
+This includes setting out where these new homes can be built.

-Cambridge and South Cambridgeshire have worked together to draw up aligned Local Plans, with extensive stakeholder consultation.
-These propose 33,500 new homes and 44 000 new jobs by 2031, whilst ensuring that the Greater Cambridge area remains an attractive place to work, live, study, visit and play.
+Cambridge and South Cambridgeshire have worked together to draw up aligned Local Plans, through a joint local planning service.
+These contain 33,500 new homes and 44,000 new jobs by 2031 while ensuring that the Greater Cambridge area remains an attractive place to work, live, study, visit and play.

-The Local Plans are supported by the Transport Strategy for Cambridge and South Cambridgeshire (TSCSC), adopted by Cambridgeshire County Council in 2014, following consultation, and produced in in parallel with the Cambridge and South Cambridgeshire Local Plans.
+The Local Plans are supported by the Transport Strategy for Cambridge and South Cambridgeshire (TSCSC), adopted by Cambridgeshire County Council in 2014, following consultation.
+This was produced in parallel with the Cambridge and South Cambridgeshire Local Plans.

-The TSCSC identifies the transport schemes necessary to support continued economic growth in the Greater Cambridge area, including through improved network connectivity and by supporting the sustainable development strategy included in the submitted Cambridge and South Cambridgeshire Local Plans.
+The TSCSC identifies the transport schemes necessary to support continued economic growth in the Greater Cambridge area, including through improved network connectivity.
+This document also supports the sustainable development strategy included in the Cambridge and South Cambridgeshire Local Plans.